 Accounts receivable include amounts billed for services provided before year end.
 The Utilities has established a reserve for uncollectible accounts which is adjusted annually based on the receivable activity.
 No substantial losses from present receivable balances are anticipated.
-The uncollectible account balances at December 31, 2020 is \$56,787 for the electric fund.
+The Utility is actively pursuing unpaid balances due and has submitted all balances to collections.
+Therefore, there has been no allowance for doubtful accounts established.